Click year to expand or collapse

 Austin Jordan '03 computer science major.
 Austin worked as a consultant during the summer of 2003 on a redesign of the Genomics Research Group web site.

 Adam Villa '03, computer science major, honors thesis student, and French minor.
 Adam started with the group in January 2001.
 He first helped prototype an HTML-wrapper for the software framework for our Motif Lexicon.
 Adam completed an honors thesis in genomics subtitled "Giving DNA a Trie" where he implemented the "Neighborhood" CGI in the Motif Lexicon.
-Adam is a PhD student in computer science and is a professor at Providence College.
+Adam now has his PhD student in computer science and is a professor at Providence College.

 Martin Baron '03 double major: computer science and mathematics.
 Martin put the finishing touches on the statistical module in the summer of 2002 and prototyped a "relateds" module as we shipped version 2.0 of the Motif Lexicon.

 Nick Doolittle '03 computer science major who was a lead on the implementation of a C++ class for handling the caching of results for the Motif Lexicon in January 2001.
 He started a new module to find all repeats of various configurations with loops of any length in January 2002.